dossgollin-lab/climate-data/README.md

 If you want to change the spatial domain retained as a `.nc` file, edit `config.yml`.
 If you want to change the time domain, edit the `Snakefile`.

+## Why is this useful?

+Take a look at `example_usecase.ipynb` to see how this data can be used